 If you don't see the Windows Spotlight images but you wish you would, it's easy to enable: click on the Start button, click on Settings, then navigate to Personalization, Lock screen, and finally select the Windows Spotlight option for Background:

-OK, so one day you start the PC and see a beautiful image on your lock screen that you want to save for later, how to do that?
+OK, so one day you start the PC and see a beautiful image on your lock screen that you want to save for later, how would you do that?
 The lock screen does not have a Save button, and when you log in to Windows, the image is most probably gone already!
 No problem, with a little help from our tool AB Commander we can locate and save the image in no time.

 If you want to follow the steps below, download and install AB Commander, if you have not installed it already.
 No purchase is necessary: the download comes with a built-in license for 30 days of free use of the software.
 Don't worry, if you don't like it, you can always uninstall it later on using Windows Control Panel, just like any other program.